ksthar/linux-config/README.md

 I use both Linux systems and FBSD systems.
 For now, I'm using 'uname -o' to adapt my .bashrc file.
-I have not handled the difference in bash locations (/bin/bash (linux) vs. /usr/local/bin/bash (FreeBSD)), so some scripts will not run (the right.sh script for tmux, for example).
+I have not handled the difference in bash locations (/bin/bash (linux) vs. /usr/local/bin/bash (FreeBSD)), so some scripts will not run without modification (the right.sh script for tmux, for example).
 Also, the output of some common tools (e.g. ifconfig) is different causing strangeness when scripts expect a certain format.

 Cygwin
 ------
 I have added support for Cygwin.
-The .bashrc file checks for a cywin install (uname -o) to customize.
+The .bashrc file checks for a cygwin install (uname -o) to customize.
 Cygwin also has a custom dircolors setup (linked through .minttyrc) that should be run on new installs.